-- 1. Notes the Report of the External Auditor on those financial statements with respect to the United Nations Development Programme administered by ICAO as Executing Agency for the financial year 1998, the comments of the Council regarding the Administrative and Operational Services Cost (AOSC) Fund and the comments by the Secretary General in response to the recommendations in the Audit Report; - 2.
-Notes the Report of the External Auditor on those financial statements with respect to the United Nations Development Programme administered by ICAO as Executing Agency for the financial year 1999, the comments of the Council regarding the Administrative and Operational Services Cost (AOSC) Fund and the comments by the Secretary General in response to the recommendations in the Audit Report; - 3.
-Notes the Report of the External Auditor on those financial statements with respect to the United Nations Development Programme administered by ICAO as Executing Agency for the financial year 2000; - 4.
-Approves those financial statements with respect to the United Nations Development Programme administered by ICAO as Executing Agency for the financial year 1998; - 5.
-Approves those financial statements with respect to the United Nations Development Programme administered by ICAO as Executing Agency for the financial year 1999; - 6.
-Approves those financial statements with respect to the United Nations Development Programme administered by ICAO as Executing Agency for the financial year 2000; and - 7.
-Directs that the financial statements and the Audit Reports be transmitted to the Administrator of the United Nations Development Programme for submission to the Executive Board.
+- 1. Notes the Report of the External Auditor on the financial statements of the Organization, which also covers those accounts relating to the United Nations Development Programme administered by ICAO as Executing Agency, for the financial year 2001 and the comments by the Secretary General in response to the recommendations in the Audit Report; - 2.
+Notes the Report of the External Auditor on the financial statements of the Organization, which also covers those accounts relating to the United Nations Development Programme administered by ICAO as Executing Agency, for the financial year 2002 and the comments by the Secretary General in response to the recommendations in the Audit Report; - 3.
+Notes the Report of the External Auditor on the financial statements of the Organization, which also covers those accounts relating to the United Nations Development Programme administered by ICAO as Executing Agency, for the financial year 2003 and the comments by the Secretary General in response to the recommendations in the Audit Report; - 4.
+Urges the Secretary General to take the necessary action, as deemed appropriate, to the recommendations made by the External Auditor; - 5.
+Approves those accounts with respect to the United Nations Development Programme administered by ICAO as Executing Agency for the financial year 2001; - 6.
+Approves those accounts with respect to the United Nations Development Programme administered by ICAO as Executing Agency for the financial year 2002;

+- 7. Approves those accounts with respect to the United Nations Development Programme administered by ICAO as Executing Agency for the financial year 2003; and - 8.
+Directs that the financial statements of the Organization, which also include accounts of the United Nations Development Programme administered by ICAO, and the Audit Reports be transmitted to the Administrator of the United Nations Development Programme for submission to the Executive Board.